perlintern

 after the complete optree is built.
 It does some additional

-checking which can't be done in the normal "ck_"xxx functions
+checking which can't be done in the normal "ck_"xxx functions and

-and makes the tree thread-safe.
+makes the tree thread-safe.

 void finalize_optree(OP* o)

-Construct a Perl subroutine, also performing some surrounding
+Construct a Perl subroutine, also performing some surrounding jobs.

 This function is expected to be called in a Perl compilation

-context, and some aspects of the subroutine are taken from
+context, and some aspects of the subroutine are taken from global

-global variables associated with compilation.
-In particular,
+variables associated with compilation.
+In particular, "PL_compcv"

-compiled.
-It must be non-null when this function is called,
+must be non-null when this function is called, and some aspects of

-and some aspects of the subroutine being constructed are taken
+the subroutine being constructed are taken from it.
+The

-the "PL_compcv" object, but will not necessarily be so.
+object, but will not necessarily be so.

-If "block" is null then the subroutine will have no body, and
+If "block" is null then the subroutine will have no body, and for

-represents a forward subroutine declaration such as
+forward subroutine declaration such as "subfoo($$);".
+If "block"

-"subfoo($$);".
-If "block" is non-null then it provides the
+is non-null then it provides the Perl code of the subroutine body,

-the subroutine is called.
-This body includes any argument
+which will be executed when the subroutine is called.
+This body

-of the constructed subroutine.
+part of the constructed subroutine.

 "proto" specifies the subroutine's prototype, unless one is

 supplied as an attribute (see below).
-If "proto" is null, then
+If "proto" is null, then the

-precedence over "proto", but in that case "proto" should
+"proto", but in that case "proto" should preferably be null.
+In

-preferably be null.
-In any case, "proto" is consumed by this
+any case, "proto" is consumed by this function.

 "attrs" supplies attributes to be applied the subroutine.
 A